```html

 Paid x x x x

-Invoice statuses for AutoInvoice integration:
+Invoice statuses in AutoInvoice integration:

-• Status of invoices after transfer: Sent
+• Invoice status after transfer: Sent

 7. Visma.net Financials integration will automatically update invoices into partially paid and paid statuses.